-Creating and Retaining Partnerships Employers in Regional Centers and have high turnover rates, adequate time is not spent on establishing and retaining partnerships with different employers who are interested in partnering with the regional centers.
+Creating and Retaining Partnerships Employers in Regional Centers

+Regional Centers need partnerships with employers to help clients transition into CIE, and to gain meaningful job experience.
+But because regional centers are short staffed and have high turnover rates, adequate time is not spent on establishing and retaining partnerships with different employers who are interested in partnering with the regional centers.
 These are lost opportunities for individuals with I/DD looking for CIE employment.
 There are few cases where different employers have created their own programs to hire individuals with I/DD.